 Enable TLS on upstream traffic by providing Kong with a list of trusted

-This plugin is deprecated in Kong Enterprise version 1.3, and removed in version 1.5.
+This plugin is deprecated in Kong Gateway version 1.3, and removed in version 1.5.

 To configure Upstream TLS, use the NGINX directives

 proxy_ssl_verify_depth instead of the Upstream TLS plugin.
 Instructions on how to inject NGINX directives to Kong can be found here.
-This plugin is only functional for Kong Enterprise versions 0.35 and 0.36.
+This plugin is only functional for Kong Gateway versions 0.35 and 0.36.

 considered global, and will be run on every request.
 Read the